AllanWang/McGill-Public/Comp-520/notes.md

     * Prevents modularity and limits optimization
     * Historically good as it's fast and space efficient
   * Multi-pass compiler - 5-15 phases
-    * Requires intermediate representation of program
+    * Requires intermediate representation (IR) of program
 * Abstract syntax tree (AST)
   * Only important terminals kept
   * Tree is not language dependent